Prime Minister of India – Notes [GK PDF]

 1. The President of India

-Which of the following articles in the Indian Constitution deals with the duties of the Prime Minister to communicate with the President?
+Which article deals with the duties of the Prime Minister to communicate with the President?

 1. Article 74